 - We are continually sterilizing and wiping down all work and patient areas.

 - We have virtual check-in and check-out for appointments, done by phone.

-- Our waiting rooms and entrances have been rearranged for social distancing.
+- Our waiting rooms and entrances are arranged for social distancing.

 - All surgery patients and most patients having a procedure will receive a COVID-19 test 48 to 72 hours before their surgery or procedure.

 - We are continuing our no visitor policy to cut down on the number of people in the building.

 Truman Medical Center (TMC) Behavioral Health in partnership with the federally funded Show Me Hope (SMH) Missouri, is now offering support to anyone affected by COVID-19.
 Call 816-404-6222 to learn more or for immediate care, call the Disaster Distress Helpline: 800-985-5990 or text TalkWithUs to 66746.